Vyral/brian-lessinger/_posts/2019-09-30-why-you-shouldnt-panic-about-a-possible-recession.md

 &nbsp;

-We’ve had this lovely eight to ten year great economy with prices going up in Northern Nevada, so we’re starting to hear the word “recession” thrown around.
+We’ve had this lovely eight- to 10-year economy with prices going up in Northern Nevada, so we’re starting to hear the word “recession” thrown around.
 How long can it last?
-There are really no economic indicators where that point to a terrible recession with dramatic price drops.&nbsp;
+There are really no economic indicators that point to a terrible recession with dramatic price drops.&nbsp;

 In 2008, when we had a housing crash, it was because of real estate.
 Bad loans and bad appraisals were major causes.

 {% include pullquote.html %}

-**A recession, on the other hand, means a slowing of the economy.** Even if things slow down a bit, it still might be better than it was five or six years ago anyway.
+**A recession, on the other hand, means a slowing of the economy.** Even if things slow down a bit, it still might be better than it was five or six years ago.
 I don’t think anyone should be overly fearful about buying or selling real estate, especially if they plan on buying now and selling a decade or more down the road.

 **Even though you keep hearing the word “recession”, I don’t think it should scare you in terms of real estate.** If you have any questions for me in the meantime about this topic or about real estate in general, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.<br>&nbsp;